cedricormond00/RMS/README.md

 *hbIntervalHour* = 6.
 A heartbeat will be sent to the operator at 9:00, 15:00, 21:00, 03:00.
-Please note that the exact time at which a heartbeat is sent is the closest time to the aforementioned full hour, plus a maximum of *xwqSleepPeriod*.
+Please note that the exact time at which a heartbeat is sent is the closest time to the aforementioned full hour, plus a maximum of *s/u/fwqSleepPeriod*.
 Indeed the heartbeat SMS is sent after the device woke up for a watermonitoring function.

 *swqSleepPeriod* : (s) how much time should elapse between two water